Answers to frequently asked questions about our scientific advice service.

 - teach the principles of health technology assessment

-- show how we apply those principles when evaluating these technologies
+- show how we apply those principles when evaluating health technologies

 - show how you can use this knowledge to develop your products.

-We will consider visiting external sites to deliver bespoke seminar programmes that meet your particular needs.
+We will consider delivering bespoke seminar programmes that meet your particular needs.
 Please contact us to discuss your requirements.

 PRIMA is a health economic model advice service from NICE Scientific Advice.
 We currently provide companies with advice on the design and structure of economic models at the conceptual stage of the development process.
 PRIMA offers an advanced level of service via an external peer review of models that have been implemented in Excel or other specialist modelling software.
 Your model will undergo a systematic inspection by a team with years of experience in model development, critique and validation.
 A detailed report of the PRIMA findings is provided together with recommendations of model enhancements that could be made.